 And of course she was.
 Seeing her half-profile, I saw how her eyes were much bigger than mine and how her chin was small and girly in comparison to my sharpish jawline.
 Her nose was the cutest little knob, exactly like the one I wished I had.
 Her forehead was rounded while mine was high and straight, which I already knew was considered more of a sign of intelligence than of beauty, if anything.
 I was starting to think, well what else is there that she could possibly one-up me at…

-…when I noticed that her large eyes had a very, very distinct slant while her little pout seemed to curve downwards in the most peculiar way.
+…when I noticed that her large eyes had a distinct slant while her little pout seemed to curve downwards in a peculiar way.